abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_1_C/Lecture_1.md

 ## CS50 Library

-- #include <stdio.h>: A lot of functionalities come in separete files, like printf();.
+- #include <stdio.h>: A lot of functionalities come in separate files, like printf();.

 - header file: Represent a library(code that someone else wrote)